XRPLF/XRPL-Standards/XLS-20/README.md

 |:------------:|:----------------:|:----------------------:|:---------------:|
 | `NFTokenBrokerFee`     |                  | `object` or `string`   |  `AMOUNT`       |

-This field is only valid in brokered mode and specifies the amount that the broker will keep as part of their fee for bringing the two offers together; the remaining amount will be sent to the seller of the **`NFToken`** being bought.
+This field is only valid in brokered mode.
+It specifies the amount that the broker will keep as part of their fee for bringing the two offers together; the remaining amount will be sent to the seller of the **`NFToken`** being bought.
 If specified, the fee must be such that, prior to accounting for the transfer fee charged by the issuer, the amount that the seller would receive is at least as much as the amount indicated in the sell offer.

-This functionality is intended to allow the `owner` of an **`NFToken`** to offer their token for sale to a third party broker, who may then attempt to sell the **`NFToken`** on for a larger amount, without the broker having to own the **`NFToken`** or custody funds.
+This functionality is intended to allow the `owner` of an **`NFToken`** to offer their token for sale to a third party broker, who may then attempt to sell the **`NFToken`** for a larger amount, without the broker having to own the **`NFToken`** or custody funds.

 :memo: If both offers are for the same asset, it is possible that the order in which funds are transferred might cause a transaction that would succeed to fail due to an apparent lack of funds.
 To ensure deterministic transaction execution and maximimize the chances of successful execution, this proposal requires that the account attempting to buy the **`NFToken`** is debited first and that funds due to the broker are credited _before_ crediting the seller or issuer.